 I grew up in Austin and moved with my family to San Marcos, Texas in 1973.
 I attended Texas public schools throughout my education.
 After graduating with a B.A. in Psychology from Southwest Texas State University, I attended Texas Tech for my doctorate.
-Both of these schools were great choices because of the smaller classes and individualized education I could receive at each.
+Both of these universities were great choices because of the smaller classes and individualized education I could receive at each.
 Both universities provided me with a broad grounding in psychological theory and applications.
 Attending Texas Tech was rewarded with my acceptance for a highly competitive internship at the Houston Veteran’s Affairs Medical Center.
-It was there I found my passion for Neuropsychology and my practice of assessment and therapy has been influenced by understanding brain-behavior relationships since that time.
+It was there I found my passion for Neuropsychology and my practice of assessment has been influenced by understanding brain-behavior relationships since that time.